 How HR Outsourcing Affects the U.S. Economy

-Human resource outsourcing has a positive effect on the U.S. economy for three reasons.
-First, it helps small businesses compete.
-It allows them to take advantage of sophisticated HR firms instead of building that expertise in-house.
+Human resources outsourcing has a positive effect on the U.S. economy.
+First, it helps small businesses compete, allowing them to take advantage of sophisticated HR firms instead of building that expertise in-house.
 They can focus on their core businesses and maintain their competitive advantage.
-The company's leaders don't have to get distracted by HR issues.
+A company's leaders don't have to get distracted by HR issues.

 Second, it lowers business costs for all corporations.
 They can use lower costs to drop their prices, helping consumers.
 It also makes them more profitable, benefiting stockholders.

 Third, higher profitability allows firms to increase skilled positions in their core competencies.
 Although many HR jobs could be lost to overseas companies, they could be offset by the jobs added by fast-growing firms.